casouri/collab-mode/EDITOR_REQUEST_FLOWS.md

 Initiates connection to a remote server.

 After receiving a Connect notification, the server will always send a **Connected** notification to indicate the connection status:
-- If the remote is already connected, the Connected notification is sent immediately
+- If the remote is already connected, the Connected notification is sent immediately.
-- If the remote is not yet connected, the Connected notification is sent after the connection is established
+- If the remote is not yet connected, the Connected notification is sent after the connection is established.

-**Connected Notification**
+**Connected notification**
 ```json
 {
   "method": "Connected",